kflagg/kflagg.github.io/_pages/research.md

 to predict the intensity surface over the site.
-My conclusion is that paths with lots of "zigzagging" (_sure to become a popular technical term..._) do a good job of ensuring that every location in the site is close to some part of the path and lead to predictions that perform well on most performance meaningful statistics.
+My conclusion is that paths with lots of "zigzagging" (_sure to become a popular technical term..._) do a good job of ensuring that every location in the site is close to some part of the path and lead to predictions that perform well on most meaningful performance statistics.

-I created a [gallery](https://kflagg.github.io/manuscript2/graphics/) of plots to help understand the
+I created a [gallery](https://kflagg.github.io/manuscript2/graphics/) of plots to help understand the massive volume of simulation output.

 My results were plagued with model fits that failed to converge due to poor choice of finite element mesh.
 Further investigation of mesh construction is a